systemd/systemd-centos-ci/jenkins/jenkins-configuration.md

 Notes describing current Jenkins configuration in case it needs to be redeployed.

-Note: part of this configuration has been translated to a yaml format parsed by the Configuration as Code plugin.
+Note: most of the configuration has been translated to a yaml format parsed by the Configuration as Code plugin.
 Simply copy the `jenkins.yaml` to `/var/lib/jenkins/jenkins.yaml` and reload the configuration under Configure System -> Configuration as Code -> Actions -> Reload existing configuration

+Do ^ _after_ installing all the plugins below.

 # Manage Jenkins
 ## Configure System
-### Global
- - \# of executors: 0

 ### GitHub Pull Request Builder
  - Credentials -> Add -> Jenkins
     - Kind: Secret Text